cardano-foundation/CIPs/CPS-XXXX/README.md

 Finally, goals may also serve as evaluation metrics to assess how good a proposed solution is. -->

-- Define a CIP that extends CIP-30 to provide a tighter interaction between wallets and dApps.
+- Define a CIP that extends CIP-30 to provide a tighter interaction between wallets and dApps by following the principles outlined in CPS-0010.

-- Build upon the work done in CIP-0116 and CIP-XXXX to offer a full transaction building API based on JSON instead of CBOR, and utilizing the query layer spec to query the blockchain.
+- Build upon the work done in CIP-0116 and CIP-XXXX to offer a full transaction building API based on JSON instead of CBOR, and utilizing the query layer spec to fetch data from the blockchain.

-- Define a transaction building API which is based on JSON and is expressive enough to cover many possible different use cases.

 - Provide a simple and unified view of wallet and blockchain data to dApps to prevent many of the pitfalls described above.

 ## Open Questions
 <!-- A set of questions to which any proposed solution should find an answer.
 Questions should help guide solutions design by highlighting some foreseen vulnerabilities or design flaws.
 Solutions in the form of CIP should thereby include these questions as part of their 'Rationale' section and provide an argued answer to each. -->

+### Translating CIP-30 API

+There are some choices that will need to be done while translating the CIP-30 API to JSON.
+The types defined in [CIP-0116](./link) should provide almost all that is required, but types for errors, and other domain types used by CIP-30 will need to be added as well.
+Furthermore, CIP-30 specifies options for pagination.
+While useful in practice, pagination has turned out to be complex to implement properly and is not supported in [CIP-XXXX](./).
+CIP authors should decide wether to attempt to support the pagination from CIP-30 or to drop it completely.

-### Choice of transaction building API
+### Transaction building API

-Historically transaction-building APIs for Cardano are either "imperative" or "declarative".
-The difference between the two is that in the imperative case, the user is operating and building the transaction directly, while in the declarative case the user specifies a set of constraints that the transaction should have, and then a transaction that satisfies those constraints is build from there.
-An example of the imperative approach is the API offered by [cardano-api](insert-link), while an example of the declarative one is the [Contract monad](insert-link).
-It is still unclear which of these two approach is superior to the other, or even if there is a significant difference between the two.
-A CIP implementing a solution for this CPS would have to decide on which of the two approaches to follow.

-There is also another interesting aspect to transaction building, namely that different users require different levels of control over transaction building process for reasons such as: optimizing fees, ensuring proper ordering of transaction inputs, or backwards compatibility.

-There are three conceptual levels of control:

-- CL1. transaction constraints level - the user only cares about particular requirements a transaction must satisfy in order to be valid in the context of the app, such as sending a certain amount to an address, consuming a UTxO, or submitting a stake delegation.
-- CL2. transaction contents level - the user cares about particular details of transaction structure, such as number and contents of change outputs, or ordering of inputs.
-- CL3.
-CBOR level - the user cares about CBOR layout of the transaction, in particular, about key ordering in maps and definite/indefinite length serialization format of CBOR arrays

-A solution must allow all three levels of controls, without forcing users to care about details from lower levels, if they don't need to.
+The new proposed interface allows to submit transactions directly as native JS objects.
+It is currently not clear if it is worth adding a layer to the wallet connector to standardize transaction building.

+APIs for transaction building also come in many flavors: there are prominent examples both of "declarative APIs", that allow building the transaction by specifying a set of constraints that the transaction must respect, and the "imperative API", that allows building a transaction object directly.
+These two APIs don't necessarily rule each other out: some implementations mix the two with input or transaction builders.

+The CIP authors should decide if they want to add this interface to the CIP directly, or perhaps leave it as future work.
+Should a transaction building API be added, our recommendation would be to aim to make it as close as possible with [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib) which is widely used in the ecosystem and would be easy to adopt by many wallets.

 ### Other CIP-30 improvements

+There are a few other issues with CIP-30 that are raised in CPS-0010.
+Since this CPS is advocating for a replacement to CIP-30, it would make sense to resolve some of those issues.
+However, since the update we are advocating for is already quite substantial, an argument can also be made to delay further changes to future and more specific CIPs.

 --------